Efficient Change-Point Detection for Tackling Piecewise-Stationary Bandits: Setup and Related Work

-\CUSUMUCB{} is based on a rather complicated two-sided \CUSUM{} test, that uses the first $M$ samples from one arm to compute an initial average, and then detects whether a drift of size larger than $\varepsilon$ occurred from this value by checking whether a random walk based on the remaining observations crosses a threshold $h$.
-Thus it requires the tuning of three parameters, $M$, $\varepsilon$ and $h$. \CUSUMUCB{} performs \emph{local restarts} using this test, to reset the history of \emph{one arm} for which the test detects a change. \MUCB{} uses a much simpler test, based on the $w$ most recent observations from an arm: a change is detected if the absolute difference between the empirical means of the first and second halves of those $w$ observations exceeds a threshold $h$.
-So it requires the tuning of two parameters, $w$ and $h$. \MUCB{} performs \emph{global restarts} using this test, to reset the history of \emph{all arms} whenever the test detects a change on one of the arms.
-Compared to \CUSUMUCB{}, note that \MUCB{} is numerically much simpler as it only uses a bounded memory, of order $\bigO{K w}$ for $K$ arms.
+\CUSUMUCB{} is based on a variant of a two-sided \CUSUM{} test, that uses the first $M$ samples from one arm to compute an initial average, and then detects whether a drift of size larger than $\varepsilon$ occurred from this value by checking whether a random walk based on the remaining observations crosses a threshold $h$.
+It requires the tuning of three parameters, $M$, $\varepsilon$ and $h$. \CUSUMUCB{} performs \emph{local restarts} using this test, to reset the history of \emph{one arm} for which the test detects a change. \MUCB{} uses a simpler test, based on the $w$ most recent observations from an arm: a change is detected if the absolute difference between the empirical means of the first and second halves of those $w$ observations exceeds a threshold $h$.
+It requires the tuning of two parameters, $w$, and $h$. \MUCB{} performs \emph{global restarts} using this test, to reset the history of \emph{all arms} whenever the test detects a change on one of them.